Expert / 15 November, 2021 / Ellie Thompson

 It’s Road Safety Week and we’ve partnered up with Red Castle to bring you these *tips on how to travel safely with your baby.
 Car accidents happen all too frequently, which is why we have to make sure our little ones are protected.
-Even at slow speeds, the sudden changes in momentum can result in an injury; an adult seatbelt will not restrain a young child or protect their developing body, particularly their head and neck.
-Anatomical and physiological differences mean children are less able to cope with the stress of an accident, so it’s so important to ensure they are in the correct seat for their weight and height.
-A child who is correctly restrained in a car seat is five times safer in a collision.
+Even at slow speeds, sudden changes in momentum can result in an injury.
+Anatomical and physiological differences mean children are less able to cope with the stress of an accident, so it’s important to ensure they are in the correct seat for their weight and height.
+A child who is correctly seated is five times safer in a collision.

-On top of this, by law children must use a child car seat until they are 12-years-old, or they are 135cm (4ft 5in) tall, whichever comes first.
-So when choosing and fitting a car seat, and when seating your child, the most important things to remember are:
+By law, children must use a child car seat until they are 12-years-old, or 135cm (4ft 5in) tall, whichever comes first.
+When choosing and fitting a car seat, and when seating your child, the most important things to remember are:

-i-Size regulations are based on centimetres rather than kilograms, so you can decide which car seat is right for you based on your child’s height rather than their weight.
+i-Size regulations are based on centimetres rather than kilograms.
+This means you can decide which car seat is right for you based on your child’s height rather than their weight.

-state that children must be rearward facing in their car seat from newborn to 15 months old.
-This is to stop your child’s head being thrown forward in the event of an accident.
+i-Size (R129) regulations state that children must be rearward-facing in their car seat from newborn to 15 months old.
+This is to stop your child’s head from being thrown forward in the event of an accident.

-If using a five-point harness, you should just be able to get two fingers between the child’s chest and the straps.
-For rear-facing seats, the harness should be level or no more than 2cms below the shoulders; for forward-facing seats, it should be level or no more than 2cms above the shoulders.
-The buckle of the car’s seat belt should be level or lower than the child seat, and not under pressure
+If you’re using a 5-point harness, you should just be able to get two fingers between the child’s chest and the straps.
+For rear-facing seats, the harness should be level or no more than 2cms below the shoulders.
+For forward-facing seats, it should be level or no more than 2cms above the shoulders.
+The buckle of the car’s seat belt should be level or lower than the child seat, and not under pressure.

 Padding in children’s coats can mean that a car seat harness is not tightened properly, so it’s important to always remember to remove coats and jackets before you strap your child in.
 This will help ensure they are seated correctly.

-Many people don’t know this, but your infant carrier handle is used for more than just carrying your little one in and out of the car.
-If an accident were to occur then an upright handle prevents baby being thrown into the car seat’s back support, helping to prevent injury.
+Your infant carrier handle is used for more than just carrying your little one in and out of the car.
+In the event of an accident, an upright handle prevents baby from being thrown into the car seat’s back support, helping to prevent injury.
 To travel safely with your baby, always ensure the infant carrier handle is up.

-We are only too aware that accidents happen on the roads every day and that is why we want to give your child the best protection possible.
-If you are involved in an accident when travelling with your car seat, whether your child was travelling with you at the time, you must replace it.
-Although on the surface the seat may be fine, the impact of an accident may have damaged the core of the seat which means that your little one’s safety is at risk.
+If you are involved in an accident when travelling with your car seat, you must replace it, whether your child was in the seat at the time or not.
+Although the car seat may appear to be in working order, the impact of an accident may have damaged the core of the seat which means that your little one’s safety is at risk.

 Finally, remember not to put a rear-facing seat in the front of a car that has airbags activated!